jbcodeforce/tvpt-docs/docs/patterns/event-sourcing/index.md

 ![1](./images/evt-src-ex1.png)

 If you need to implement a query that looks at what happened to the order over a time period, you need to change the model and add historical records, basically building a log table.

 Designing a service to manage the life cycle of this order will, most of the time, add a "delete operation" to remove data.
 For legal reason, most businesses do not remove data.
 As an example, a business ledger has to include new record(s) to compensate a previous transaction.
 There is no erasing of previously logged transactions.
 It is always possible to understand what was done in the past.
 Most business application needs to keep this capability.

 ## Solution and Pattern

-**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events or immuttable "facts" ordered over time.
+**Event sourcing** persists the state of a business entity, such an Order, as a sequence of state-changing events or immutable "facts" ordered over time.
 Event sourcing has its roots in the domain-driven design community.

 ![2](./images/evt-src.png)